streamr-dev/network/packages/client/README.md

 ```
 In order to fetch historical messages the stream needs to have [storage enabled](#storage).

-Resend from a specific message reference up to the newest message:
+Resend from a specific message timestamp up to the newest message:
 ```js
 const sub2 = await streamr.resend(
     streamId,